xonsh/xonsh/CONTRIBUTING.rst

 2. OS X

  - `darlinghq <https://www.darlinghq.org/>`_ can be used to emulate the development environment for Linux users.
- - Windows users can use Linux inside a virtual machine or WSL to run the same.
+   Windows users can use Linux inside a virtual machine or WSL to run the same.
+ - `OSX KVM <https://github.com/kholia/OSX-KVM>` can be used for virtualization.

 3. Linux